zero-stroke/SecuritiesCorrelations/README.md

 ## Setup
 Make sure python is installed, preferably ≥ 3.10, and if on Windows, run setup.bat.
 Once the environment has been set up, running run.bat will start the interface.

-The 'mini' branch will run on its own, but it is a limited version that only considers about 100 securities, mainly stocks. 'mini' can be cloned with `git clone -b mini https://github.com/zayricch/SecuritiesCorrelations.git`

 For the 'main' branch you need to download a folder with 2gb of parquets from https://drive.google.com/drive/folders/1W8n0o0Nrj4bJgsXEk1uneZqqyqk0bJfP?usp=drive_link and place it in the data/yahoo_daily/ folder so that every Stock, ETF, and Index has data.

 ## Running the Dashboard: